Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-- The Best High-End Chelsea: R.M.
+- Best High-End Chelsea: R.M.
 Williams Comfort Craftsman Boots

-- The Best Office Chelsea Boot: Astorflex Bitflex Boot
+- Best Office Chelsea Boot: Astorflex Bitflex Boot

-- The Best Outdoor Chelsea Boot: Keen Revel IV Winter Boot
+- Best Outdoor Chelsea Boot: Keen Revel IV Winter Boot

-- The Best Weatherproof Chelsea Boot: Hunter Refined Slim-Fit Boots
+- Best Weatherproof Chelsea Boot: Hunter Refined Slim-Fit Boots

-- The Best Classic Menswear Boot: Saint Laurent Wyatt 30 Suede Boots
+- Best Classic Menswear Boot: Saint Laurent Wyatt 30 Suede Boots

-- The Best New Menswear Boot: A Kind of Guise Parioli Boot
+- Best New Menswear Boot: Fear of God Eternal Suede Chelsea Boot

-- The Best Slipper Boot: Greys Sherpa Slipper Boot
+- Best Slipper Boot: Greys Sherpa Slipper Boot